stablekernel/aqueduct/docs/docs/auth/server.md

 # Creating AuthServers to Authenticate and Authorize

 An instance of `AuthServer` handles creating, verifying and refreshing authorization tokens.
-An instance of `AuthServer` is created when an application starts up and is referenced by `Authorizer`s, `AuthCodeController`s and `AuthController`s to manage authorization. `AuthServer` handles the logic of authorization, and when it needs to fetch or store persistent data, it invokes a callback on its `AuthStorage`.
-Therefore, an `AuthServer` must have `AuthStorage` to persist authorization objects like tokens, clients and resource owners.
+An instance of `AuthServer` is created in a `RequestSink` constructor. `AuthServer`s handle verification logic for types like `Authorizer`s, `AuthCodeController`s and `AuthController`s.
+A `AuthServer` must store the artifacts it uses and creates - like client identifiers and access tokens - in a database.
+For this, an `AuthServer` has a `storage` property that implements methods to store OAuth 2.0 data.
+This allows storage to be independent of verification logic.

 ## Creating Instances of AuthServer and AuthStorage

-One instance of `AuthServer` is created in a `RequestSink`'s constructor along with its instance of `AuthStorage`. `AuthStorage` is an interface and a concrete implementation of it - `ManagedAuthStorage<T>` - exists in an optional library in Aqueduct, `aqueduct/managed_auth`.
+An instance of `AuthServer` is created in a `RequestSink`'s constructor along with its instance of `AuthStorage`.
+The library `aqueduct/managed_auth` contains `ManagedAuthStorage<T>`, a complete implementation of database storage using `Query<T>` and `ManagedObject<T>`s.
 It is strongly recommended to use an instance of `ManagedAuthStorage<T>` because it has been thoroughly tested and handles cleaning up unused tokens.

-`ManagedAuthStorage` declares and uses `ManagedObject`s to represent authorization objects.
+This library is included in the `aqueduct` package, but it is not imported by default and must be imported separately.
+This package declares and uses `ManagedObject<T>`s to represent authorization objects.
 Therefore, it must have a reference to `ManagedContext` (see [Aqueduct ORM](../db/overview.md)).
 Initialization looks like this:

 ```dart
 import 'package:aqueduct/aqueduct.dart';